daryllxd/lifelong-learning/programming/ruby/testing/the-rspec-book/the-rspec-book-i-intro.md

         - greeter_steps.rb
       - greeter_says_hello.feature

->greeter_steps.rb
+*greeter_steps.rb*

     Given /^a greeter$/ do
       @greeter = CucumberGreeter.new
     end

     When /^I send it the greet message$/ do
       @message = @greeter.greet
     end

     Then /^I should see "([^"]*)"$/ do |greeting|
       @message.should == greeting
     end

 You get a failing step because you don't have a `CucumberGreeter` defined yet.

->greeter_steps.rb
+*greeter_steps.rb*

     class CucumberGreeter
       def greet
         "Hello Cucumber!"
       end
     end

-  ...
     Given /^a greeter$/ do
       @greeter = CucumberGreeter.new
     end

 ## Describing Features

 One of the three principles of BDD is “Enough is enough.”
-We want to avoid the pitfalls of the Big Design Up Front,2 but we also want to do enough planning to know we’re heading in the right direction.
+We want to avoid the pitfalls of the Big Design Up Front, but we also want to do enough planning to know we’re heading in the right direction.

 For the first release, we simply want to be able to play the game.
 We should be able to type a command in a shell to start it up, submit guesses, and see the mark for each of our guesses until we crack the code.